 On December 19, 2013, Almonty served notice to Sanchez y Lago, the mining contractor at the Los Santos Project, that it was terminating its agreement effective January 15, 2014.
-Almonty has entered into a new contract with MOVITEX - Movimentos de Tierras Y Excavaciones, S.L.U. for contract mining services at Los Santos effective January 15, 2014.
+Almonty has entered into a new contract with MOVITEX (Movimentos de Tierras Y Excavaciones, S.L.U.) for contract mining services at Los Santos effective January 15, 2014.
 The Company has taken the necessary precaution of stockpiling additional ore in order to ensure that production is not interrupted as a result of changing mining contractors.
-Almonty estimates that it will owe Sanchez y Lago €40 for the demobilization of its equipment and up to €35 for a maintenance workshop owned by Sanchez y Lago that is located at the Los Santos mine site (total payment of up to €75 estimated to be \$109 based on the CAD/Euro exchange rate as of the date notice was given) as a termination fee under its existing contract.
-This amount is expected to become payable in January 2014.
+Almonty owed Sanchez y Lago €40 for the demobilization of its equipment and up to €35 for a maintenance workshop owned by Sanchez y Lago that is located at the Los Santos mine site (total payment of up to €75 estimated to be \$109 based on the CAD/Euro exchange rate as of the date notice was given) as a termination fee under its existing contract.
+This amount became payable in January 2014.